marcusv02/Programming-Fundamentals/README.md

 # Programming-Fundamentals
-Noughts and Crosses developed in python to be played against either another person or the computer.
+Noughts and Crosses developed in Python to be played against either another person or the computer.